 Let Us Defend Your Future After a Reckless Driving Charge

 We know how to mount a strong defense.
 We will help you gather the evidence you need—everything from a past driving record to a school transcript or military service record—to present the best case to the judge.
 Reducing the charges against you can ensure that your car insurance policy is not cancelled, you do not lose your job or your security clearance, and, best of all, you do not have a criminal record to contend with down the road.

 We know the devastation a conviction can have on your future and your family’s future.
 This is why we have spent years fighting to defend the rights of people like you.
 Don’t let a weak defense cost you; let our experience and drive work for you.
-Why wouldn’t you want to hire the best?
-Attorney Van Hardenbergh is a Distinguished Graduate of the Virginia Military Institute and a graduate of the University of Virginia School of Law.
+Why wouldn't you want to hire the best?
+Reckless driving lawyer Van Hardenbergh is a Distinguished Graduate of the Virginia Military Institute and a graduate of the University of Virginia School of Law.
 He served for seven years as a JAG officer in the U.S. Army and worked as a federal prosecutor trying numerous speeding and DUI cases.
 He is now dedicated to putting that experience to work for you.

 Call our office for a fast, free, and thorough discussion of your case.
 You can tell us your side of the story, and we can estimate the chances of several different possible results of your trial or you can see estimations with our free sentence estimator tool.
 Finally, we can prepare a plan to help arrive at the best outcome.
 Call (804) 835-5127 today to make an appointment or fill out the contact form below.